Lockheed TriStar (RAF)

 L-1011-500 TriStar G-BFCB, June 1983.
-This aircraft underwent conversion to TriStar K1 standard in November, becoming ZD949.
+This aircraft underwent conversion to Tristar K1 standard in November, becoming ZD949.

-The RAF Tristar is a retired air-to-air refuelling tanker and transport aircraft, formerly in service with the Royal Air Force (RAF).
-All airframes were retro-converted civilian Lockheed L-1011-500 TriStar airliners, previously operated by British Airways and Pan American World Airways, and entered service with the RAF in 1984.
+The RAF Tristar is a retired air-to-air refuelling (AAR) tanker and transport aircraft, formerly in service with the Royal Air Force (RAF).
+All airframes were second-hand Lockheed L-1011-500 TriStars converted from airliners previously operated by British Airways and Pan American World Airways (Pan Am); they entered service with the RAF in 1984.

-TriStar aircraft were purchased following the Falklands War as a result of satisfying an urgent operational requirement for four strategic tanker/transport/freighter aircraft had been identified.
-Of the nine that entered service, the first six were acquired from British Airways with analogue autopilot systems.
-Four of these were converted into KC1 variants that met the full requirement, with the remaining two converted to K1 standard without a cargo freight door in the front cabin area.
-The three ex-PanAm aircraft, all with digital autopilots, and after a period of storage, received modifications for military radios and performed a passenger-only role with underfloor freight as C2/C2A variants.
+The TriStars were purchased following the Falklands War, to satisfy an urgent operational requirement for four strategic tanker/transport/freighter aircraft that had been identified during the conflict.
+Of the nine that eventually entered service, the first six were acquired from British Airways.
+Four of these were converted into KC1 variants that met the full requirement, while the remaining two were converted to K1 standard without a large freight door in the forward cabin area.
+The three ex-Pan Am aircraft performed a passenger-only role with underfloor freight, as C2/C2A variants.
 Upon entering military service, the RAF dropped the upper-case 'S" when describing their Tristar aircraft.

-The KC1 and K1 variant of RAF Tristar formed the air-to-air refuelling fleet of the RAF until replaced by the Airbus A330 MRTT under the Future Strategic Tanker Aircraft (FSTA) programme.
-The RAF Tristar fleet was retired in 2014.

-The RAF Tristars were operated by No. 216 Squadron, and based at RAF Brize Norton in Oxfordshire, England.
-No. 216 Squadron was officially disbanded on 20 March 2014, and flew its last sorties with the Tristar on 24 March 2014.
-Three aircraft were scrapped in 2014 for spare parts shortly after retirement.
-The remaining six aircraft were flown to and stored at Bruntingthorpe Aerodrome, having been purchased by AGD Systems Corp in anticipation of a later sale.
-The aircraft were being maintained by GJD Systems to a fully airworthy condition, however they have since been scrapped.
+Operated by No. 216 Squadron at RAF Brize Norton in Oxfordshire, England, the KC1 and K1 variants of RAF Tristar formed the AAR fleet of the RAF until they and they and the Cs variants were prematurely retired in 2014.
+They were eventually replaced by the Airbus A330 MRTT under the Future Strategic Tanker Aircraft (FSTA) programme.
+No. 216 Squadron was officially disbanded on 20 March 2014, and flew its last sorties with the Tristar on 24 March.
+Three aircraft were scrapped in 2014 shortly after retirement.
+The remaining six aircraft were flown to Bruntingthorpe Aerodrome for storage and resale, however all were eventually scrapped.